Explore on Map

 194 Main Street, Port Stanley

 Built circa 1915 during the boom of the fishing industry, the cork kiln was important for the drying of the cork used for floating fish nets.
 The kiln was built into the side of the hill as a natural way to maintain dry heat.
-Today, it stands as a rare reminder of early industrial ingenuity on the coast.
-It remains one of the few surviving structures of its kind in Ontario.

 183 Main Street, Port Stanley